psychemedia/storytelling-notes/three-heads-well.md

 " Bad luck to you, then," said the old witch ; " see if I don't make you pay for this ! "

-So when the man's daughter was just setting off, the old witch shot a red-hot bar of iron after her, but she sprang behind the door and hid hereelf, so that it missed her, for her friends, the little birds, bad told her beforehand how to behave.
+So when the man's daughter was just setting off, the old witch shot a red-hot bar of iron after her, but she sprang behind the door and hid herself, so that it missed her, for her friends, the little birds, had told her beforehand how to behave.
 Then she walked on and on as fast as ever she could ; but when she got to the Apple Tree, she heard an awful clatter behind her on the road, and that was the old witch and her daughter coming after her.

 So the lassie was so frightened and scared, she didn't know what to do.